Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Trapped fireshell (halo) around black hole horizon

-We use the local temperature $T_\gamma$ to quantitatively describe a macroscopic-sized halo of the opaque thermal fluid of energetic photons and pairs, which is trapped around spherical black hole horizons following massive core collapses.
-One can generalise such a halo to macroscopic-sized spots in strong gravity and non-spherically symmetric environments of astrophysical accretion and coalescence in the presence of angular momentum, magnetic fields and other components.
+As speculated in Refs.~\cite{Xue_2021, Xue2025} and will be discussed below, the diffusion flux dissipates the fireshell energy $E_\gamma$ (\ref{totale}) to the blackbody radiation and the emissions of UHE particles.
+Therefore, the fireshell energy density and pressure $P_\gamma=\rho_\gamma/3$ decrease.
+The fireshell is a metastable configuration that gradually shrinks due to gravity.
+Since the fireshell opacity is large, the energy dissipation rate $\dot E_\gamma/E_\gamma$ is small, and processes are nearly adiabatic.
+Thus, we will approximately consider the fireshell as a steady-state configuration (source) with a large thermal energy $E_\gamma$ (\ref{totale}) budget and an enormous number of relativistic particles $N_\gamma$ (\ref{totaln}).

-Such a temperature $T_\gamma(r)$ gradient results in a radially outward diffusion flux of photons and pairs, dissipating the halo energy $E_\gamma$ (\ref{totale}) to the blackbody radiation and the emissions of UHE particles, as speculated in Refs.~\cite{Xue_2021, Xue2025} and will be discussed below.
-Therefore, the halo should be a metastable configuration that gradually shrinks and disappears.
-However, compared with the halo hydrodynamical relaxation On a time scale $2r_+/v_s$, the rate of energy dissipation is low, so we approximate the halo as a steady-state configuration of thermal energy sources.
+In this fireshell example for {\it highly energetic arenas}, we use the TOV equation (\ref{tov00}) and local temperature $T_\gamma(r)$ to describe a macroscopic-sized fireshell of the opaque thermal fluid of dense and energetic photons and pairs, which is trapped around a spherical black hole horizon following a massive stellar core collapse.
+We ought to mention the following points. \begin{enumerate}[(1)] \item One can generalise such a thermal fireshell to macroscopic-sized firespots in strong gravity and non-spherically symmetric environments of astrophysical accretion and coalescence in the presence of angular momentum, magnetic fields and other components. \item The gravity strength decrease results in the energy density $\rho_\gamma$ and temperature $T_\gamma$ decreases, the latter is also affected by the number $d_f$ (\ref{tem}) of particle species participating in the thermal equilibrium.
+When the temperature (mean kinetic energy) drops below the hadronic binding energy, hadronisation occurs, and the photon-lepton(pair) and gluon-quark(pair) thermal configuration becomes the photon-lepton(pair) one with electrons, protons and neutrons. \end{enumerate}

-We now turn to discussions of the dynamics of accelerating UHE particles on microscopic scales $\sim 10^{-2}$ cm.
-The Such a dynamics depends only on the local temperature of the spots, independently of the macroscopic sizes and global symmetries of the fire spots.
+As will be discussed below, the dynamics producing UHE particles are on microscopic scales $\sim 10^{-2}$ cm, independently of firespots' macroscopic shapes and global symmetries.
+The essentially relevant quantities for the dynamics are maximum temperature $T_\gamma^+ > 10$ MeV, the macroscopic size $\delta\ell$ (\ref{totale}) and baryon matter contamination $B$ of the firespots.